The Hunter and the Trap Story ~ Folktales Stories for Kids

 "Have you seen anything of such and such gems?" asked the man.

-“Yes,” answered the hunter, and brought them and spread them on the table.
+"Yes," answered the hunter, and brought them and spread the gems on the table.

 "Where did you get these?" asked the man.

 "The falcon whom I rescued from the pit brought them to me," said the hunter.